 This is probably the single most soothing, safe, and nutritious bowl of soup for people with IBS.
+It's also known as rice congee.
 It is a wonderful staple and something you might want to make on a weekly basis.
 Most Chinese people have a bowl for breakfast every morning not a bad idea at all.

 This recipe comes from Sifu Winchell Woo, my husband's Kung Fu teacher in Springfield, Massachusetts.
 Sifu is a renowned chef and it is quite an honor that he allowed me to use his recipe so enjoy it!

 Makes 4 Servings, easily doubled or tripled

 1 cup short grain white rice, rinsed and drained

 1/4 teaspoon peanut or canola oil

 toasted sesame oil

 Put rice in a small bowl and cover with water.
 Mix in baking soda, salt, and peanut oil.
 Let stand at room temperature overnight.